Yemeni vice president arrives in Aden, fighting continues in country

 Aden residents were anxious to see Bahah's visit as a sign that conditions were going to improve in the city, where streets are littered with debris and garbage is piling up.

-"We need to see some progress toward restoring normality to the city," said Khaled Mirshed, a resident of Aden.
+"We need to see some progress towards restoring normality to the city," said Khaled Mirshed, a resident of Aden.

 The city's population has suffered severe shortages of electricity, water and cooking gas and some residents were using firewood to cook.

-There are also complaints among residents that food shipments from Gulf Arab neighbors had yet to be distributed.
+There are also complaints among residents that food shipments from Gulf Arab neighbours had yet to be distributed.

 Outside Aden, clashes between the Houthis and Popular Resistance fighters continued.